 A breakthrough innovation is an innovation that changes our lives for the better in the long term.
 It can create a completely new market, fundamentally change an existing market to create a completely new ecosystem, or solve a massive technological, social or environmental problem.

 We are open in our choice of topics as long as they are based on our humanistic European values and are non-military.
 All scientific, technological, economic and social challenges of our time offer potential for breakthrough innovations.
-You can find examples among our projects and all further information under Submit project.
+You can find examples among our projects and all further information under Submit project proposals.

 SPRIND sees itself as an incubator for breakthrough innovations in Germany and Europe.
 It identifies, validates, finances, and supports projects and plans that have the potential for producing breakthrough innovations.
 In contrast to pure research funding, SPRIND aims to support new marketable products, technologies, business models, and/or services that sustainably improve the lives of as many people as possible.
 The focus is on social and economic added value.
 This added value includes, in particular, the potential for major economic value creation and for solving significant technological, social, or ecological problems.

 SPRIND is characterized by its focus on innovations with breakthrough potential that address major technological, social, economic, and ecological challenges.
 Its target group is primarily innovators and project teams who are prepared to take high risks in order to successfully develop their innovations towards marketability.
-SPRIND focuses on projects that are often still too risky to obtain financing on the private capital market due to a lack of market maturity.
+SPRIND focuses on projects that are often still too high-risk to obtain financing on the private capital market due to a lack of market maturity.

 SPRIND bases its projects and technologies on Technology Readiness Levels (TRL).
 The TRLs indicate whether a technology is still at the basic research stage (TRL 0-2) or has already achieved full product status (TRL 9).
 SPRIND generally focuses on TRLs 3 to 7, that is, projects that are between experimental feasibility and a marketable prototype.